kgourgou/machine-learning-zettelkasten/README.md

 with Typora.

-The code is quite simple and `run_me.py` is the main script.
+The code is simple and `run_me.py` is the main script.
+Be sure to change the paths to where you have your own docs.

+**This code overwrites the original markdown documents with no backup.
+Be sure to backup your docs before using.**

 I haven't tested a lot, so expect bugs.